 typical low-stemmed vines are grown in the traditional fashion.
 There

 are offers of wine tasting and sales in many places, but I suggest

-you continue west until you reach the settlement of Potomje which is
+that you continue west until you reach the settlement of Potomje which

-the edge of the wine growing area that is protected by the government.
+is at the edge of the wine growing area that is protected by the

 From Ston, there is only a short way to Prapratno where a ferry terminal was opened April 2006.
 The car ferry to Sobra on the Island of Mljet leaves from Prapratno three times a day.

 Along the main road through Peljesac there are numerous places that offer wine testing.
 We can recommend a few of them.